Banner

 Managing Big Multidimensional Data - A Journey From Acquisition to Prescriptive Analytics

-Torben Bach Pedersen, Computer Science, Aalborg University, Denmark
+Torben Bach Pedersen, Aalborg University, Denmark

 On Information Propagation, Social Influence, and Communities